 6. Creative Curriculum: You will spend your last 500 hours in Paul Mitchell The School Missouri Columbia in "high gear" by dressing, acting, and working like a true beauty industry professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.

 BARBERING COURSE SUBJECTS

-The instructional program of Paul Mitchell the School Missouri Columbia meets or exceeds the state requirements:
+The instructional program of Paul Mitchell the School Missouri Columbia meets or exceeds the state requirements.
+The following subjects are taught within the brick & mortar and/or hybrid distance education program: